craflin/mingtest/README.md

 ```

 ... and build it as an executable.
 Link it against `gtest` and `gtest_main`.
 Then launch the executable to run the test.

-Yes, you don't need 73k lines of code for this...